bemolicida/AIDL-PROJECT-ARTURO-P.G./README.md

 ## DEMO

 In order to check the results in a real example we add a piece of code at the testing funcion where two pairs of images are shown in real time.
-The first pair corresponds allways to different persons, the second pair correpond to the same person
+The row of the output corresponds allways to different persons, the second pair correpond to the same person.
+The model tryes to predict whether te person is the same or not.
+So if in the first row it predicts "Not the same person" this is correct, if in the second row ir predicts "The same person" then it is correct too.

 ##### Example with TEST E: VGG, LR 1E-5 WD0 PRETRAIN=1 DATA AUGM=1 FREEZE=0

 ![N|Solid](https://github.com/bemolicida/AIDL-PROJECT-ARTURO-PALOMINO/blob/master/images/DEMO.PNG?raw=true)